mitanshu7/mitanshu7.github.io/markdown/How_to_fix_Tablet_app_Orientations.md

+---
-# How to fix Tablet app Orientations
+title: "How to fix Tablet app Orientations"
+description: "Force portrait-locked apps like Venmo or Authy to run in landscape on Android tablets and foldables using a simple ADB command.
+Works on Android 12+ with letterboxing support."
+---

 ## Free the portrait